It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Methods of Payment

 In many areas of the economy, retail transactions are still generally completed on a cash basis.
 However, ATMs and credit/debit card payment machines are available in the retail market.
 Foreign credit cards are not universally accepted.
-Mobile payment systems have also started limited operations in Azerbaijan.
+Mobile payment systems also have started limited operations in Azerbaijan.
 Large transactions can be done using inter-bank wire transfers.
 Personal checks are not accepted anywhere.
 All payments must be made in the Azerbaijani manat, the local currency.
 Azerbaijan has established a credit rating agency, but credit rating and collections are not yet well developed in Azerbaijan.

-For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide available at The Trade Finance Guide: A Quick Reference for U.S. Exporters ..
+For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide available at The Trade Finance Guide: A Quick Reference for U.S. Exporters.

 Banking Systems